Our evidence-based analysis of Acetyl-L-Carnitine features

 Increased Production of Important Neurotransmitters

-ALCAR has also been shown to increase levels of norepinephrine and serotonin, crucial neurotransmitters that play a major role in mood and brain function.
-The ability to increase neurotransmitter production is one of the primary ways that ALCAR complements nootropics like the racetams, which enhance the action of neurotransmitter receptors in the brain.
+ALCAR has also been shown to increase levels of norepinephrine and serotonin, crucial neurotransmitters that play a major role in mood and brain function while reducing levels of the inhibitory neurotransmitter GABA.
+The ability to modulate neurotransmitter production is one of the primary ways ALCAR complements nootropics like the racetams, which enhance the action of neurotransmitter receptors in the brain.

 ALCAR also targets brain metabolism, boosting cellular energy and acting as a potent neuroprotectant.
 Its significant antioxidant properties combat the effects of cellular oxidation and reduce the number of damaged cells in the brain, making ALCAR a powerful anti-aging agent.

-One of the most important ways that ALCAR safeguards the brain and improves cognitive function is by strengthening the protective myelin sheath that surrounds the nerves in the brain.
-Weakening or damage to the myelin sheath has a severe adverse effect on vision, hearing, balance, coordination, and general brain function.
+ALCAR safeguards the brain and improves cognitive function in several ways, including preserving the integrity of the cellular mitochondria and strengthening the protective myelin sheath that surrounds the nerves in the brain.
+Mitochondrial breakdown is associated with several age-related disorders, including Alzheimer’s and Parkinson’s diseases, and weakening or damage to the myelin sheath has a severe adverse effect on vision, hearing, balance, coordination, and general brain function.

-ALCAR has also been shown to protect membrane signal receptors in the brain and help keep neurons healthy and functional.
-This protective ability not only increases the ability to form and maintain new memories, but it is also another way in which ALCAR complements and potentiates other nootropics.
+ALCAR has also been shown to strengthen and protect membrane signal receptors in the brain and help keep neurons healthy and functional.
+This protective ability not only increases the ability to form and maintain new memories but is also another way in which ALCAR complements and potentiates other nootropics.